 The study underlines the government's strategic role in promoting orderly and proactive gas development schemes and the drive for change in gas flaring reduction for better use of Nigeria's gas resources.
-The project was designed by Mourad Belguedj, Lead Energy Specialist at the Oil, Gas, Chemicals, and Mining Department of the World Bank who initiated this effort in response to the FGN's request and supervised the analytical work carried out by the IHS Energy Group in Washington, Houston, and London.
+The project was designed by Mourad Belguedi, Lead Energy Specialist at the Oil, Gas, Chemicals, and Mining Department of the World Bank who initiated this effort in response to the FGN's request and supervised the analytical work carried out by the IHS Energy Group in Washington, Houston, and London, competently lead by Charles Lucas Clements.
 The project is financed by The Public and Private Infrastructure Advisory Facility (PPIAF), and its publication has been possible thanks to the complementary funding by the Energy Sector Management Assistance Program (ESMAP), to which it relates directly.
 The study will also be useful to policymakers, industry, and practitioners, and in identifying projects, addressing key policy issues, and enriching the debate on energy sector reforms in Nigeria.
-The authors wish to thank all the colleagues who contributed to the review of this work and particularly Charles McPherson, Senior Advisor, Eleodoro Mayorga Alba, Lead Energy Economist, Akin Odouolowu, Lead Energy Specialist and Peter Law, Senior Energy Specialist.
+The authors wish to thank all the colleagues who contributed to the review of this work and particularly Charles McPherson, Senior Advisor, Eleodoro Mayorga Alba, Lead Energy Economist, Akin Odouolowu, Lead Energy Specialist and Peter Law, Senior Energy Specialist and Adegbite Adeniji, Legal Advisor for the Team.
 Special thanks are also due to ESMAP, for helping with its publication and dissemination.
 The report was edited and formatted by a team consisting of Esther Petrilli, Carmen Pineda, and Fikerte Solomon, Oil and Gas Policy Division, Oil, Gas, Mining, and Chemicals Department, World Bank Group.
 Ms. Marjorie Araya from ESMAP supervised production, printing, distribution, and dissemination of this report.